Taiyō Kea: Final years (2012-2013)

 On May 7, 2012, Kea won his second Champion Carnival, defeating Suwama in the final.
 In July, he unsuccessfully challenged Jun Akiyama for the Triple Crown Heavyweight Championship.

 On November 30, 2012, Kea announced that he was putting his wrestling career on hold to attend business school in his native Hawaii.
 His farewell match, a ten-man tag team match, took place on January 3, 2013, where he, Keiji Mutoh, Masakatsu Funaki, Masanobu Fuchi and Taka Michinoku defeated Hiroshi Yamato, Manabu Soya, Ryota Hama, Suwama and Takao Omori.
 Kea announced his return to All Japan in a press conference on June 11, 2013.
 Kea wrestled his return match on June 30, where he and Takao Omori defeated Joe Doering and Yasufumi Nakanoue.

-Freelancer (2014-present)
+Freelancer (2014-2025)

 On March 2, 2014, Kea made a surprise jump to Keiji Mutoh's AJPW splinter promotion Wrestle-1 at Kaisen: Outbreak.
 For the next few months, Kea, billed as a freelancer, worked only sporadic Wrestle-1 events, spending most of his time in Hawaii.
 Kea returned to AJPW on January 31, 2015, to take part in Giant Baba's memorial event.
 Kea returned to All Japan once again in October 2017, teaming with Masanobu Fuchi and Manabu Soya to defeat Fuminori Abe, Yoshihiro Tajiri and Yohei Nakajima.